SenpaiYoshiko/apiscp-docs/docs/site/email/sending-mail-from-your-account-ip/index.md

----
+Haiiii! ---
-title: "Sending mail from your account IP"
+titwe: "Sending maiw fwom uuw account IP"
 date: "2015-04-28"
 ---

-## Overview
+## Ovewview

-Accounts that purchase a separate IP address for SSL ($2.50/mo) may also, optionally, send outbound mail solely through that IP address.
-This feature is called **Private SMTP Routing**.
-Before doing so, please open a ticket within the [control panel](https://kb.apnscp.com/control-panel/logging-into-the-control-panel/).
-Include which domains are sending outbound e-mail to ensure proper configuration.
-Only these domains specified in the ticket will connect to other mail servers using your assigned account IP address.
+Accounts that puwchaze a sepawate IP addwess fow SSW ($2.50/mo) may awso, optionawwy, send outbound maiw sowewy thwough that IP addwess.
+This featuwe is cawwed **Pwivate SMTP Wouting**.
+Befowe doing so, pwease open a ticket within da [contwow panew](https://kb.apnscp.com/contwow-panew/wogging-into-the-contwow-panew/).
+Incwude which domains awe sending outbound e-maiw to ensuwe pwopew configuwation.
+Onwy these domains specified in da ticket wiww connect to othew maiw sewvews using uuw assigned account IP addwess.

 ### Benefits

-Sending mail from a separate IP address than other accounts on a server provide a few benefits:
+Sending maiw fwom a sepawate IP addwess than othew accounts on a sewvew pwovide a few benefits:

-**Immunity from DNS blacklists** All mail funnels through a set of IP addresses.
-In the event spam disseminates from one of these shared address, it can be blacklisted temporarily halting the flow of e-mail.
-By using an IP address unique to your account, all mail that flows from this IP address will be from your account only.
+**Immunity fwom DNS bwackwists** Aww maiw funnews thwough a set of IP addwesses.
+In da event spam disseminates fwom one of these shawed addwess, it can be bwackwisted tempowawiwy hawting da fwow of e-maiw.
+By using an IP addwess unique to uuw account, aww maiw that fwows fwom this IP addwess wiww be fwom uuw account onwy.

-**Separate DNS reputation** Great if you send corporate e-mail, which is unlikely to trigger negative reputation heuristics with adaptive mail filter provides like Barracuda, GMail, and McAfee Threat Sense.
-Mail will continue to build a positive reputation with these providers ensuring mail is constantly delivered without incident.
+**Sepawate DNS weputation** Gweat if uu send cowpowate e-maiw, which is unwikewy to twiggew negative weputation heuwistics with adaptive maiw fiwtew pwovides wike Bawwacuda, GMaiw, and McAfee Thweat Sense.
+Maiw wiww continue to buiwd a positive weputation with these pwovidews ensuwing maiw is constantwy dewivewed without incident.

 ### Downsides

-**Lower volume, slower trust response** Sending mail from a single IP address that seldom sends mail can also have an profound adverse effect: not enough samples to establish neither a positive _nor_ negative reputation.
-Servers routinely send out 3,000 e-mails a day.
-The majority of which leave on a few IP addresses.
-Receiving mail servers can quickly establish a reputation based upon the volume of mail.
-Conversely, a single IP address sending 3-5 e-mails per day of "questionable" content may trigger a negative reputation filter.
+**Wowew vowume, swowew twust wesponse** Sending maiw fwom a singwe IP addwess that sewdom sends maiw can awso haz an pwofound advewse effect: nut enuugh sampwes to estabwish neithew a positive _nuw_ negative weputation.
+Sewvews woutinewy send out 3,000 e-maiws a day.
+Da majowity of which weave on a few IP addwesses.
+Weceiving maiw sewvews can quickwy estabwish a weputation based upon da vowume of maiw.
+Convewsewy, a singwe IP addwess sending 3-5 e-maiws pew day of "questionabwe" content may twiggew a negative weputation fiwtew.

-### What should I do?
+### What shouwd I do?

-If you are a corporation or send several dozen e-mail per day, a separate IP allocation will ensure your mail goes through 24x7x365.
-On the other hand, if you send e-mail infrequently, and purchased an IP address allocated to your account, then don't do this.
-Continue to ride the coattails of the main IP address to ensure mail goes through without interruption.
+If uu awe a cowpowation ow send sevewaw dozen e-maiw pew day, a sepawate IP awwocation wiww ensuwe uuw maiw goes thwough 24x7x365.
+On da othew hand, if uu send e-maiw infwequentwy, and puwchazed an IP addwess awwocated to uuw account, then don't do this.
+Continue to wide da coattaiws of da main IP addwess to ensuwe maiw goes thwough without intewwuption.
+ ÙωÙ